LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/README.md

 	Final Thoughts

-Statement of Collaboration
+### Statement of Collaboration

-Lauren Marrs: I contributed editing for the write-ups, worked on planning and laying out the code to explore our topic, and did final debugging to ensure our notebooks ran successfully.
+Lauren Marrs:  Did final debugging and cleaning for code, contributed to the write-up

-Sahra Ranjbar: I worked on the fitting graph and running the models to ensure no need for editing.
+Sahra Ranjbar: Worked on the fitting graph and running the models to ensure no need for editing and contributed to the write-up.

-Chase Farrell:
+Chase Farrell: Coded the preprocessing, contributed to debugging, and contributed to the write-up

-Alison Cher:
+Alison Cher: Contributed bulk of the code for the ML algorithms and models.

-Final Model and Results and Summary
+### Final Model and Results and Summary

 	Final Model